US inflation hit 8.3% last month but slows from 40-year high - NewsBreak

 WASHINGTON (AP) — Inflation slowed in April after seven months of relentless gains, a tentative sign that price increases may be peaking while still imposing a financial strain on American households.

-On a month-to-month basis, prices rose 0.3% from March to April, a still-elevated rate but the smallest increase in eight months.
-Consumer prices had spiked 1.2% from February to March, mostly because of a sudden jump in gas prices triggered by Russia’s invasion of Ukraine.Costco members lose access to a benefit after program ends
+Still, Wednesday’s report contained some cautionary signs that inflation may be becoming more entrenched.
+Excluding the volatile food and energy categories, so-called core prices jumped 0.6% from March to April — twice the 0.3% rise from February to March.
+Those increases were fueled by spiking prices for airline tickets, hotel rooms and new cars.
+Rental costs also rose sharply.

+Over the past year, grocery prices have shot up 10.8%, the largest such year-over-year increase since 1980.
+The cost of a gallon of gas fell 6.1% in April but is still up nearly 44% from a year ago.

-Nationally, the price of a gallon of regular gas has reached a record $4.40, according to AAA , though that figure isn’t adjusted for inflation.
+And so far in May, prices at the gas pump have shot back up.
+Nationally, the average for a gallon of gas is at a record $4.40, according to AAA , though that figure isn’t adjusted for inflation.
 The high price of oil is the main factor.
 A barrel of U.S. benchmark crude sold for around $100 a barrel Tuesday.
 Gas had fallen to about $4.10 a gallon in April, after reaching $4.32 in March.

 Beyond the financial strain for households, inflation is posing a serious political problem for President Joe Biden and congressional Democrats in the midterm election season, with Republicans arguing that Biden’s $1.9 trillion financial support package last March overheated the economy by flooding it with stimulus checks, enhanced unemployment aid and child tax credit payments.